MrYety/Excel-Combiner/README.md

 # Excel-Combiner
-This program is a GUI application that allows the user to extract specific rows and columns from multiple Excel files located in a selected directory
+This program is a GUI application that allows the user to extract specific rows and columns from multiple Excel files located in a selected directory.

 Made in python!